-Paul Cale is the CEO of Kinetic Fighting Pty Ltd (KEF)
+Paul Cale is the CEO of Kinetic Fighting Pty Ltd (KEF Group)

-Paul currently oversees the delivery of Individual Skills Enhancement Training (ISET) for the the Australian Defence Force (ADF).
-Regardless the client Paul is driven by the company mantra ‘excellence over everything’ resulting in uncompromising standards of training and quality of content.
+Paul Cale currently oversees the delivery of the Army Combatives Program (ACP) and Individual Combat Behaviours (ICB) training for the Australian Defence Force (ADF).
+Regardless of who his client is, Paul is driven by the company mantra, ‘excellence over everything’.

-Paul Cale draws on his experience and that of his specialist staff to insure Kinetic Fighting maintains its world leading position as the benchmark of close combat and self-defence skills and training.
+As KEF Group’s CEO, Paul draws on his experience and that of his specialist staff to ensure Kinetic Fighting maintains its position as a world leader in close-combat and personal protection training.